Delta Dental of Arizona Foundation Supports Senior Smiles

 • Providing oral health training for nurses and other medical providers

-• Forming an oral-health patient assistance fund to support patients needing financial assistance in order to access dental care
+• Forming an oral-health patient assistance fund to support patients needing financial assistance to access dental care

 Medical-dental partnerships with nonprofit organizations like Banner help increase the overall health of senior citizens by stressing the importance of oral health care in medical care.
 Delta Dental of Arizona pledges to continue working to improve overall oral health and access to care for the senior population across the state.